rla3rd/eventstudies/README.md

 # Event Studies Library

 A Python package for performing financial event study analyses.
 This library provides tools to analyze the impact of events on security returns using various statistical models.
+This package is a heavily modified version of Jean-Baptiste Lemaire's eventstudy package (https://github.com/LemaireJean-Baptiste/eventstudy)

 ## Overview